MingYao Wang

 Indoor Smoking Bans and Children's Health Outcomes in Japan

-Meng-Chi Tang, Mingyao Wang, and Ting Yin · RIETI Discussion Paper Series 25-E-088, 2025
+Meng-Chi Tang, MingYao Wang, and Ting Yin · RIETI Discussion Paper Series 25-E-088, 2025. link

 My main teaching experience took place from March 2021 to September 2021, when I worked full-time as a private tutor at a cram school.
 During this period, I taught undergraduate-level introductory econometrics, microeconomics and macroeconomics, primarily in Chinese, with supplementary instruction in Japanese and English, and prepared students for university entrance examinations.
 I also taught high school–level mathematics, with a particular focus on preparation for the Examination for Japanese University Admission for International Students (EJU).
 In addition, I have accumulated part-time teaching experience since enrolling in the doctoral program.